renemarc/home-assistant-doomsday-clock/README.md

     </figure>
 </div>

 The clock doesn't change often, at most once a year, and offers no API.
-Since we rely on web scraping of their web site the component has a goodwill throttle of 6 hours (21,600 seconds), but it would be best to set the scan interval for the sensor to 1 day (86,400 seconds) or more.
+Since we rely on web scraping of [TheBulletin.org](https://thebulletin.org) the component has a goodwill throttle of 6 hours (21,600 seconds), but it would be best to set the scan interval for the sensor to 1 day (86,400 seconds) or more.

 <p align="right"><a href="#top" title="Back to top">🔝</a></p>